serpapi/serpapi-ruby/README.md

 search_id = results[:search_metadata][:id]
 ```

-Now we can retrieve the previous search results from the archive using the search id (free of charge).
+Now we can retrieve the previous search results from the archive using the search ID (free of charge).

 ```ruby
 require 'serpapi'